bbauska/Coursera-Bootstrap/readme.md

 To do that, we will set up a file named .gitignore.

-That\'s the name of the file, .gitignore.
+That&apos;s the name of the file, .gitignore.

 To create this .gitignore file, we will go to our editor.

-In the editor, in the git-test folder, I\'m going to create a new file and I will name it .gitignore.
+In the editor, in the git-test folder, I&apos;m going to create a new file and I will name it .gitignore.

 Note that the name begins with a dot and then, the rest of the name is